STARRINGShia LaBeouf - Kale Brecht

 Score - 3 Howls Outta 4

 I think it's common for most of us to be born with this urge to look out our windows and spy on the people in our neighborhoods.
-From the elderly woman across the street who enjoys baking pies for her fellow neighbors, to the bratty next door children who become addicted to hiding inside their house after throwing food inside the angry pizza man's open delivery car, and to that fat whore who has to speak so loudly on her cell that I know that Phil, Jack, and Sasha were inside of her for a few minutes during the week [I hope they used protection or we'll be seeing this bimbo on MAURY soon] - we know alot about our neighbors through watching them and listening to them whether we want to or not.
+From the elderly woman across the street who enjoys baking pies for her fellow neighbors, to the bratty next door children who become addicted to hiding inside their house after throwing food inside the angry pizza man's open delivery car, and to that dude who has to speak so loudly on his cell that I know that he had sex with Phil, Jack, and Sasha during the week [I hope they used protection or we'll be seeing this story on MAURY soon] - we know a lot about our neighbors through watching them and listening to them whether we want to or not.
 So what happens when you just casually peek out the window one day and realize that the neighbor across the street from you likes to murder people in his spare time?
 Would you just mind your business?
 Or would you do something about it?
 If you're the creators of DISTURBIA, you'd spend 100 minutes answering my questions.

 High-schooler Kale Brecht (Shia LeBeouf) loses his father in a car crash after a fishing trip.
 A year passes and Kale is guilt-ridden over the death of his father.
 When his Spanish professor makes a stupid remake about his father, Kale socks him in the jaw and gets arrested for it.
 Since it's a first time offense and due over personal circumstances, Kale is only sentenced to 3 months house arrest.
 His mom (Carrie-Anne Moss) punishes Kale even further by denying him access to iTunes and X-Box Live, leaving Kale bored.
 After making a beautiful Twinkie tower, Kale decides to play voyeur and spy on his neighbors, leading to a crush on new neighborly hottie Ashley (Sarah Roemer).
 After hearing something about a serial killer on the news, Kale becomes suspicious of another neighbor, Robert Turner (David Morse), who seems to fit the description in more ways than one.
 With the help of his best friend Ronnie (Aaron Yoo), Ashley, and a bunch of gadgets, Kale decides to learn about Turner and solve the mystery once and for all without leaving his yard.